-This is a classic comfort food dish that pairs perfectly with a cracking fire and snow falling outside your window.
-After you’ve made it once, you will quickly add it to your weekly dinner rotations until tank top season, at which point, you only might give it a rest.
+Mushroom Stroganoff is a classic comfort food dish that pairs perfectly with a cracking fire and snow falling outside your window.
+Mushrooms make this vegan stroganoff nice and hardy because of their meaty texture.
+They also have a delicious earthy taste.
+After you’ve made this mushroom stroganoff once, you will quickly add it to your weekly dinner rotations until tank top season, at which point, you only might give it a rest.

 Mushroom Stroganoff [Vegan]

 - 8 ounces uncooked ribbon noodles

 - 2 cups beefless beef broth or vegetable broth

 - 1 1/2 pounds mushrooms (half Portobello and half White Button mushrooms), cut into large 2-inch chunks

 - 1/2 teaspoon salt